JuliaDiff/ChainRules.jl/docs/src/index.md

 When a person does introductory calculus, they learn that the derivative (with respect to `x`) of `a*x` is `a`, and the derivative of `sin(x)` is `cos(x)`, etc.
 And they learn how to combine simple rules, via the chain rule, to differentiate complicated functions.
-ChainRules.jl basically a progamatic repository of that knowledge, with the generalizations to higher dimensions.
+ChainRules.jl is a programmatic repository of that knowledge, with the generalizations to higher dimensions.

 Autodiff (AD) tools roughly work by reducing a problem down to simple parts that they know the rules for, and then combining those rules.
 Knowing rules for more complicated functions speeds up the autodiff process as it doesn't have to break things down as much.

-** ChainRules is an AD independent collection of rules to use in an differentiation system **
+** ChainRules is an AD independent collection of rules to use in a differentiation system **

 ### `rrule` and `frule`